Falsettos: Act II: Falsettoland

 Later, Marvin sits in bed looking at a sleeping Whizzer, and wonders at how much he loves him ("What More Can I Say?").
 Dr. Charlotte, meanwhile, is becoming aware that young gay men in the city are arriving at the hospital sick with a mysterious illness that no one understands ("Something Bad Is Happening").
 Whizzer collapses suddenly during a game of racquetball and is hospitalized ("More Racquetball").
 Trina is disturbed to realize how upset she is at his condition ("Holding to the Ground").
 In Whizzer's hospital room, everyone gathers to cheer him up, commenting on how well he looks.
 They agree that it is days like this that make them believe in God, but Jason is honest and tells Whizzer that he looks awful ("Days Like This").
 Jason wants to wait for Whizzer to get well before holding his bar mitzvah, but Mendel and Trina sit him down to inform him that Whizzer may not recover ("Canceling the Bar Mitzvah").
-Marvin sits in Whizzer's hospital room and is joined by Cordelia and Dr. Charlotte, and the four reaffirm their commitment to each other despite Whizzer's worsening situation ("Unlikely Lovers").
+Marvin sits in Whizzer's hospital room, joined by Cordelia and Dr. Charlotte, and the four reaffirm their commitment to each other despite Whizzer's worsening situation ("Unlikely Lovers").

-As Whizzer's condition deteriorates, Jason turns to God, offering to get bar mitzvah-ed in exchange for Whizzer getting better ("Another Miracle of Judaism").
+As Whizzer's condition deteriorates, Jason turns to God, offering to "get bar mitzvah-ed" in exchange for Whizzer getting better ("Another Miracle of Judaism").
 Dr. Charlotte explains more about the illness to Marvin and implies that Marvin may become sick as well ("Something Bad Is Happening - Reprise").
 Whizzer's illness becomes terminal, and he resolves to face death with dignity and courage ("You Gotta Die Sometime").
 Everyone bursts into the room; Jason has decided he wants to hold the ceremony in Whizzer's hospital room ("Jason's Bar Mitzvah").
 As Jason completes his recitation, Whizzer collapses and is taken from the room, followed by everyone but Marvin.
-Marvin, left alone, asks the departed Whizzer what his life would be if they had not loved each other.
+Marvin, left alone, asks the departed Whizzer what his life would be like if they had not loved each other.
 Whizzer's spirit appears, asking if Marvin regrets their relationship, and Marvin states he would do it all again ("What Would I Do?").
 Marvin's friends and family surround him, and he breaks down in their arms.
-Mendel steps forward, declaring: "This is where we take a stand" ("Falsettoland - Reprise").
+Jason places Whizzer’s king chess piece on the casket, representing the time they spent together playing chess.
+Mendel steps forward, declaring: "This is where we take a stand," ending the act with a solemn allusion to the beginning of the act, what was once cheery and bouncy, is now depressing and cold.("Falsettoland - Reprise").